croningp/dropfactory/README.md

 # Dropfactory

-Dropfactory is a robotics platform able to perform and record oil-in-water droplets experiments at a large scale.
+Dropfactory is a robotic platform able to perform and record oil-in-water droplets experiments at a large scale.

 ![Dropfactory](media/gif/dropfactory.gif)